 - are pregnant or plan to become pregnant.
 Marinol may harm your unborn baby.
 Avoid the use of Marinol if you are pregnant.

-Tell your doctor about all the medicines you take or have taken in the last 14 days, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take or have taken in the last 14 days, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Marinol and certain other medicines can affect each other, causing serious side effects.

 How should I take Marinol?

-- Take Marinol exactly as your doctor tells you to.
-Your doctor may change your dose after seeing how it affects you.
-Do not change your dose unless your doctor tells you to change it.
+- Take Marinol exactly as your healthcare provider tells you to.
+Your healthcare provider may change your dose after seeing how it affects you.
+Do not change your dose unless your healthcare provider tells you to change it.

 - If you are an adult with AIDS with loss of appetite and weight loss:

 - Marinol is usually taken 2 times each day, 1 hour before lunch and 1 hour before dinner.
 If you are elderly or unable to tolerate this dose of Marinol, your healthcare provider may prescribe Marinol to be taken 1 time each day, 1 hour before dinner or bedtime to reduce your chance of having nervous system problems.

 - If you are an adult with nausea and vomiting caused by anti-cancer medicine:

 - Marinol is usually taken 1 to 3 hours before your chemotherapy treatment and then every 2 to 4 hours after chemotherapy for up to 4 to 6 doses each day.
 If you are elderly, your healthcare provider may prescribe Marinol to be taken 1 to 3 hours before your chemotherapy, 1 time each day to reduce your chance of having nervous system problems.

 - Take your first dose of Marinol on an empty stomach at least 30 minutes before eating.
 After your first dose of Marinol, you can take Marinol with or without food.
 Always take your dose at the same time with regard to meals.